chadmayfield/scriptlets/README.md

 test/Version Control with Git Second Edition.pdf -> test/Version.Control.with.Git.Second.Edition.pdf
 ```

+### sysinfo.sh
-* **sysinfo.sh** - show system information for various oses, including load, uptime, cpu information, docker version and running containers, and network information.
+show system information for various oses, including load, uptime, cpu information, docker version and running containers, and network information.
 When used with the `--connections` option it will show all established connections with hostname if possible.

 (As of now works with macOS Sierra, RHEL, CentOS, Ubuntu, Debian)